martinpihrt/OSPy/plugins/README.md

 not execute plug-in code.
-It verifies that the plug-in directory and `__init__.py` exist, safely reads and compiles all Python source files, checks source size limits, validates `plugin.json` when present, and confirms that the entry module defines `start()` and `stop()`.
+It verifies that the plug-in directory and `__init__.py` exist, safely reads and compiles all Python source files, checks source size limits, validates `plugin.json` when present, and confirms that the entry module of a manifest-based plug-in defines `start()` and `stop()`.
+Legacy plug-ins without a manifest retain their existing lifecycle compatibility.
 Symbolic links are not followed.
 An error blocks activation, while non-blocking findings are shown as warnings in Plug-in management and Diagnostics.